National i-THRIVE Programme Team

 Sophie Dunn

-Sophie is the Assistant Psychologist within the National i-THRIVE team, and Associate Quality Improvement Lead within The Tavistock and Portman Trust.
-She also works part-time outside of the NHS in a specialist psychoanalytic playgroup for refugee and asylum-seeking families.
+Sophie is an Assistant Psychologist within the National i-THRIVE Programme and Associate Quality Improvement (QI) Lead within The Tavistock and Portman NHS Foundation Trust.
+She also works part-time in a specialist psychoanalytic mother-baby playgroup for refugee and asylum-seeking families.

-Following her BSc in Psychology, Sophie studied an MSC in Psychoanalytic Developmental Psychology at the Anna Freud Centre, in collaboration with UCL.
-Alongside her studies, Sophie worked as a youth participation worker and support worker in a residential home for individuals with autism, learning difficulties and mental health problems.
+Sophie studied an MSC in Psychoanalytic Developmental Psychology at the Anna Freud Centre, in collaboration with University College London (UCL).
+Sophie has experience working across a range of settings, working as a youth and community participation worker and support worker in a residential home for individuals with autism, learning difficulties and mental health problems.

 ←Back to About i-THRIVE